 To do that, I must bring you back to May 27th, 2016.
 At 3 a.m. on that morning I stood outside watching a fire engulf our family’s home.
 One hour earlier I was sitting alone on the back porch having a cigarette; a bad habit that I would partake in when I battled insomnia.
 The fire that I watched burn, the fire that would leave my family homeless, this fire, was my fault.

 The feeling that your life is over is just way too common amongst those that struggle.
-When I close my eyes today, I can vividly recall being huddled under that fire-lit sky believing that at thirty-three years old I would forever be defined by my struggles.
-The endless failed attempts to put my life back together tormented me, and at that moment my dream of achieving some sense of redemption—just like my house, went up in flames.
+When I close my eyes today, I can vividly recall being huddled under that fire-lit sky, believing that at thirty-three years old I would forever be defined by my struggles.
+The seemingly endless failed attempts to put my life back together tormented me, and at that moment my dream of achieving some sense of redemption—just like my house, went up in flames.

-Before I go on, let me make one thing perfectly clear: People with addictive tendencies or emotional instability can struggle with any type of substance-from alcohol and weed, to heroin, cocaine, and everything in between.
+Before I go on, let me make one thing perfectly clear: People with addictive tendencies or emotional instability can struggle with any type of substance: from alcohol and weed, to heroin, cocaine, and everything in between.

 Getting healthy for me meant reinventing myself.
 I needed to find my purpose.
 To accomplish this, I needed a fresh start.
 A nice idea but a very tough thing to do when you carry so much baggage.

 But then I found ‘Locke Recovery High School’ in Worcester, Massachusetts—Or maybe the school found me?

 In ‘The Program’ (that’s AA and NA for those of you trying to learn) I heard people say; “Everything happens for a reason.”
 Could this really be true—Did I have to struggle myself to help understand how to be a useful asset to these children?